FAQs for online bachelor's degree completion

 Many of our students do come to campus and participate in our graduation ceremony to celebrate their achievements with their classmates, faculty, friends, and families.

 How do I connect with my classmates and professors?

 Even though the program is online, our students are often surprised at how much engagement is happening in their courses.
 Just like a traditional class, there will presentations by your instructors, class discussions, assignments, and quizzes.

 What technology do you need?
 Will Hamline offer support?

 All institutions use a learning management system to deliver online courses.
 Hamline uses Canvas, an exceptional, state-of-the-art system to deliver you the best experience possible no matter what device you are working from.

-Your Online Navigator will be your main point of contact and primary source for advice throughout your degree program.
 You’ll receive personalized support and help starting with new student orientation, registering for classes, clarifying university policies and procedures, addressing academic questions and problems, identifying resources and support services, and assisting with understanding degree requirements and the transfer credit process.
 Your Online Navigator will also provide regular support throughout your program to help you stay on track to graduation.

 What university services will I have access to?